Vitamin C

 The biologically active form of vitamin C we are talking about is dextrorotatory.
 Adding information about the levorotatory vitamin CTrusted Source on the labels of various preparations or drugs is a deliberate or unconscious duplication of the error.
 The levorotatory isomer of ascorbic acid is not a vitamin and is only used to preserve food.

-The need for vitamin C
+The Need for Vitamin C

 The dosage of vitamin CTrusted Sourcevaries depending on gender, age, general health, lifestyle, presence of chronic diseases, and exposure to stress.
 It increases in people who smoke cigarettes and live in constant tension, as well as in pregnant women and breastfeeding mothers.
 In smokers, the need for ascorbic acid increases by about 40% compared to the general guidelines in a given age group.
 It is also higher in athletes and people who train for a long time and have intense training.